mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 ## 2.2 Speed

-Assuming you have solved your availability problem and have the right people with the right skills, the next biggest impediments to going fast will be your size (team size and stakeholders/users), mismanaging your software development process (e.g., not writing enough tests, overlooking cybersecurity, accumulating technical debt, etc.), and overlooking your team health.
+Assuming you have solved your availability problem and have the right people with the right skills, the next biggest impediments to going fast will be your teams’ size, software development processes, and team health:

+1. Too many team members and too many stakeholders/users,
+2. Mismanaged software development processes (e.g., not writing enough tests, overlooking cybersecurity, accumulating technical debt, etc.),
+3. Lack of emphasis on team health.

 ### 2.2.1 Smaller is faster